Joseph Kahn videography

 Korean-American director Joseph Kahn has directed 182 music videos, 4 films, and 2 television shows.
-He is also credited as a photography director in 4 music videos.
+He is also credited as a cinematographer in 4 music videos.

 Kahn is also a cinematographer, executive producer, screenwriter and editor for various films and music videos.

 Kahn has won 9 awards for his work, including the Grammy Award for Best Music Video for American singer-songwriter Taylor Swift's "Bad Blood" and American rapper Eminem's "Without Me".